Future (song): Critical reception

+Commercial performance

 "Future" debuted at number 40 on the foreign language songs chart in China, later reaching its peak at number 20.
 On 24 May 2019, the track debuted at its peak of number 50 Scotland.
 Also in Hungary, "Future" peaked at number 30.
 The track peaked at numbers 16 and 33, on the French Digital and UK Download charts, respectively.
 It also reached number 20 on the Euro Digital Songs chart, compiled by Billboard.

 Live performances

 On April 9, 2019, it was announced by local promoters Live Nation Israel that Madonna would perform at the Eurovision Song Contest 2019 finale, stating she would "perform two songs, including a new song from her upcoming album".
-However, on May 14, Eurovision's executive supervisor Jon Ola said they hadn't confirmed the singer's appearance as there was no "signed contract".
+However, on May 14, Eurovision's then-executive supervisor Jon Ola Sand said they hadn't confirmed the singer's appearance as there was no "signed contract".
 The appearance was officially confirmed two days before the finale.
 Madonna performed "Future", along with her 1989 single "Like a Prayer", during the event, held on Tel Aviv on May 18.
 For the performance, Madonna was joined by Quavo and wore a black cape and eyepatch with the letter X while several dancers, who wore gas masks, fell to the ground.
 Halfway through, Madonna sang a fragment of her song "Dark Ballet".
 Also featured on the performance, were two dancers with Palestinian and Israeli flags on their backs holding each other.
 It ended with the phrase "Wake Up" being projected on a black screen, before Madonna fell backwards off the stage, hand-in-hand with Quavo.